maropoly/CleaningDataCourseHw/CodeBook.md

-#This is a CodeBook for
+#This is a CodeBook for:
 ##Cleaning Data Assignment to help merge two data sets into one unified dataset